 3 they shall also call upon other nations.
 The key to this passage is to determine who "they" is.
-From the flow of the text, many have concluded that it refers to the "other nations" on whom the South will call.
-In other words, it is a later event, when these nations of Europe will call for help, which is just what happened in both world wars of the 20th century, resulting in war being "poured out upon all nations."
+From the flow of the text, many have concluded that it refers to the "other nations" on whom the South will call (Great Britain is the one mentioned).
+In other words, it is a later event, when these nations of Europe will call for help (which is just what happened in both world wars of the 20th century), resulting in war being "poured out upon all nations."

 4 slaves shall rise up against their masters.
 This may not refer to the Civil War, which did not see many slave uprisings.
 Rather, in the context, it refers to events that will happen during or after the other wars when nations will call on other nations.
-In a broad context, "slavery" can refer to many human conditions, not limited to the type of slavery we typically envision from our own history in the United States.24
+In a broad context, "slavery" can refer to many human conditions, including colonialism, and certainly not limited to the type of slavery we typically envision from our own history in the United States.